 Digital Typographic Design

-You will develop practical skills and explore digital techniques within the context of contemporary graphic design, with an emphasis on the experiments.
+You will develop practical skills and explore digital techniques within the context of contemporary graphic design, with an emphasis on the experimental and the exploratory.
 You will do practical studio workshop activities and be introduced to the history of 20th century type, and typographic designers.

 By the end of the course you will have a series of designs to enrich your portfolio, with new confidence and skills to develop for your own practice.